 Key Players

-Important decisions about our energy future happen at all levels of government, from the statewide to the hyperlocal.
+Important decisions about our energy systems happen at all levels of government, from the statewide to the hyperlocal.

-Two of the most important are the Arizona Corporation Commission (ACC) and the Salt River Project Agricultural Improvement and Power District (the District).
+Three of the most important are the Arizona Corporation Commission (ACC), the Arizona State Legislature, and the Salt River Project Agricultural Improvement and Power District (the District).

 Arizona Corporation